 It is a wise decision to select a fireplace which is produced by the manufacturers that comply with the set international standards, more specifically the ISO 9001 Quality Management Systems.
 The companies that sell products which comply with standards from other countries should also be high on your list.
 For example, the TUV standard from Germany or the United States UL standard.
 If you want more information on this check out this guide from Ethanol Fireplace Pros.

-The bio-ethanol fireplaces may be completely safe when used as they are intended and correctly, it is always important to consider that flammable liquids and open-flames can cause property damages or bodily injuries, which means you should always practice care and respect when using these appliances.
+The bio-ethanol fireplaces may be completely safe when used as they are intended and correctly, it is always important to consider that flammable liquids and open-flames can cause property damages or bodily injuries, which means you should always practice care and respect when using appliances such as ethanol fire pits.

 When you have invested in one of these fireplaces, ensure you have read over the instructional manual, particularly the portion which covers precautions and warnings.
 Make sure to follow these instruction as well as exercise care.